Help us strengthen and expand research support for the humanities

-We receive many more applications for worthwhile research projects from faculty and graduate students than we can fund each year—we are rarely able to fund even a third of those submitted.
+We receive many more applications for worthwhile research projects from faculty and graduate students than we can fund each year—we are rarely able to fund even 40% of the faculty projects submitted; and only about 15% of the dissertation projects submitted.
 If you would like to be a part of the ground-breaking work humanities scholars are doing at the UO, please consider making a gift to the OHC in support of faculty or graduate research fellowships.

 Help us support innovative teaching